 One of the most popular budget-friendly methods involves using wooden pallets.
 You can often find these for free from local businesses or online marketplaces.
 Simply stand the pallets on their sides and screw them together to form a simple box shape for the coop’s frame.
 You can use additional pallets for the roof structure, covering it with a heavy-duty tarp or corrugated metal sheets to keep your flock dry and protected from the elements.
 This approach requires minimal cutting and can be assembled with just a drill and some screws, making it an accessible project for beginners.

-Convert an Old Shed
+Turn an Old Shed into a Chicken Palace

 Do you have an old garden shed, a forgotten playhouse, or another small outbuilding sitting in your yard?
 If so, you’re already halfway to a new chicken coop.
 Converting an existing structure is often the easiest and cheapest route.
 The main structure is already built, so you just need to make a few modifications.
 You’ll need to add adequate ventilation near the roofline, cut a small chicken-sized door, and install roosting bars for sleeping and nesting boxes for egg-laying.
 With a few simple additions, an unused building can quickly become a spacious and secure home for your flock.